Gravitational focusing effects on streaming dark matter as a new detection concept: Introduction

-Vogelsberger et. al.~\cite{Vogelsberger:2009,Vogelsberger:2011} used a geodesic deviation equation and the N-body equations of motion to study extensively the evolution of phase space of the halos and concluded that many caustics and fine grained streams could be present at the position of the solar system.
-The simulations carried out by Vogelsberger et al.~\cite{Vogelsberger:2011} for fine grained streams indicate that up to $\sim10^{12}$ such streams could be present in the solar system, and about $10^{6}$ streams contain half the average local DM density.
-Consequently, the DM distribution at a point in the halo is described as the superposition of many fine-grained streams, each of which has a small velocity dispersion.
-This can be an advantage for some experimental searches.
-Fine grained streams would appear in detectors with very good energy or velocity resolution as narrow peaks at specific velocities and directions.
-The primordial velocity dispersions of the streams are $\sim 10^{-10}$c for WIMPs and $\sim 10^{-17}$c for axions~\cite{Vogelsberger:2009,Vogelsberger:2008, Sikivie:1995,SikivieVelo:1999,natarajan:2008}.
-Existing detectors might not have sufficient resolution to distinguish the discrete nature following the iso-thermal model.
-Though in future, detectors designed with appropriate sensitivity could unravel the fine grained configuration.
-In order to probe the fine-grained nature one would need high sensitivity detectors with extremely good resolution.
-This work suggests to take into account for the first time gravitational focusing effects by the intervening solar system bodies before a stream encounters a detector at a near earth location.
-Hence, the flux enhancement can be by several orders of magnitude and may allow to observe the so far overlooked DM.
-Here the quantitative estimates of the expected flux enhancements are given.
-We wish to stress that DM experiments can benefit from, as this might only require to modify the analysis code or adopt the detector design in order to be sensitive to transients due to streaming DM.
+Vogelsberger et. al.~\cite{Vogelsberger:2009,Vogelsberger:2011} used a geodesic deviation equation and the N-body equations of motion to study the evolution of phase space of the DM halos.
+They concluded that many caustics and fine grained streams could be present in our solar system.
+Fine grained streams are a consequence of cold and collisionless DM, which is restricted to a 3D hypersurface in a 6D phase space.
+The thickness of this surface reflects the primordial velocity dispersion~\cite{Vogelsberger:2008, Vogelsberger:2011}.
+We draw attention to the fact that the fine grained streams studied in this work are different from tidal streams, which are caused by halo disruptions~\cite{Gaia:2017}.
+The simulations carried out by Vogelsberger et al.~\cite{Vogelsberger:2011} for fine grained streams indicate that up to $\sim10^{12}$ such streams could be present in the vicinity of the solar system, and about $10^{6}$ streams contain half the average local DM density.
+Consequently, the DM content at a point in the halo is described as the superposition of many fine-grained streams, each with a small velocity dispersion.
+The velocity dispersion is about $\sim 10^{-17}$c for fine grained axions, and about $\sim 10^{-10}$c for WIMPs~\cite{Vogelsberger:2009,Vogelsberger:2008, Sikivie:1995,SikivieVelo:1999,natarajan:2008}.

-DM streams propagating inside the solar system experience gravitational effects by the Sun, Earth, Moon and the other planets of the solar system.
-Their small dispersion is advantageous to reach large density enhancements by focusing effects of solar bodies as they can focus non-relativistic DM constituents on Earth~\cite{Hoffmann:2003,alenazi:2006,Patla:2014,Prezeau:2015,sofue:2020}.
-Moreover, the small dispersion is attractive for axion haloscopes because of the coherence length and time increase with smaller velocity dispersion.
-This is described as a quality factor benefit and it is attributed to the fact that axion to photon conversions in the cavity will grow coherently over large coherence time.
+The small dispersion is attractive for axion haloscopes due to the increased coherence length and time with smaller velocity dispersion.
+This appears as a quality factor benefit, attributed to the fact that the axion to photon conversions in a cavity will grow coherently over a large coherence time.
 (See Refs.~\cite{slee:2020,admx:2018,CAST:2017})